 Each year the School will award Teaching Assistantships to eligible students entering the program.
 Students are eligible for SSHRC Master's program and Canada Graduate Scholarships.
-There is funding through the New Brunswick Innovation Program: https://nbif.ca/graduate-scholarships/ or the O'Brien Foundation: https://www.obrienfoundation.ca/en/
+Please check with the STU Office of Research for more information on these scholarships.